hybridsjs/hybrids/docs/component-model/structure.md

 ## Reserved Keys

-There are three reserved properties in the definition:
+There are three reserved property names in the definition:

 * `tag` - a string which sets the custom element tag name
-* `render` and `content`, which expect a function, and have additional options available
+* `render` and `content`, which expect the value as a function, and have additional options available

-## Descriptor
+## Property Descriptor

-The descriptor structure is an plain object with a `value` and number of options:
+The property descriptor structure is a plain object with the `value` and number of options:

 ```typescript
 {